tylervalentine/mirrulations/docs/development.md

 To get an api key, visit [here](https://open.gsa.gov/api/regulationsgov/).

-To make all neccessary files for the clients, dashboard, and the work generator, run `dev_setup.py`.
+To make all neccessary files for the clients, dashboard, and the work generator, run `python dev_setup.py`.

 ## Launch Locally